10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 <h3 id="js-performance">Performance</h3>

 Writing performant code is absolutely critical.
 Poorly written JavaScript can significantly slow down and even crash the browser.
-Performance at the browser level is a major part of user experience which is part of our mission statement.
+Performance at the browser level is a major part of user experience which is part of the 10up mission statement.

 #### Only Load Libraries You Need

 JavaScript libraries should only be loaded on the page when needed. jquery-1.11.1.min.js is 96 KB.
 This isn't a huge deal on desktop but can add up quickly on mobile when we start adding a bunch of libraries.
+Loading a large number of libraries also increases the chance of conflictions.

 #### Use jQuery Wisely

-jQuery is a JavaScript framework that allows us easily accomplish complex tasks such as AJAX and animations. jQuery is great for certain tasks but overkill for others.
+[jQuery](http://jquery.com/) is a JavaScript framework that allows us easily accomplish complex tasks such as AJAX and animations. jQuery is great for certain situations but overkill for others.
 For example, let's say we want to hide an element:

 ```javascript
 document.getElementById( 'element' ).style.display = 'none';